cntm-dev/connectome-main/README.md

 - Mainstream coding and development experience
 - Understanding of your business scenario/requirements
-- NO need for previous Blockchain Engineer experience
+- No need for previous blockchain engineering experience

 The Ontology core tech team, the community, and the ecosystem can all support you in development.
-MainNet, TestNet, SmartX and a Docker image for Ontology, SmartX and Ontology Explorer combined makes it easy to start.
+MainNet, TestNet, SmartX and a Docker image for Ontology, SmartX, and Ontology Explorer combined make it easy to start.

 Ontology makes getting started easier!

-The code is currently in Alpha phase of the release life cycle, but rapidly under development for Beta.
+The code is currently in Alpha phase of the release life cycle, but is rapidly under development towards Beta.
 The master code may be unstable, but stable versions can be found under the [release page](https://github.com/cntmio/cntmology/releases).

 We openly welcome developers to Ontology.